 The One Room Challenge - Week 1

 Hey Hey, welcome to October and the first of the room transformation series that is the One Room Challenge.
 If you’ve never heard of it before, let me get you up to speed.
-It’s a friendly challenge where designers of the interiors variety and bloggers sign up to transform one room.
-It can be their own or a client’s, but either way the timeframe is 6 weeks.
+It’s a friendly challenge where designers & bloggers of the interiors variety sign up to transform one room.
+It can be a room of their own or a client’s, but either way the timeframe is 6 weeks.
 Eek!
 It’s all blogged about as the transformation progresses each week and YOU get to follow the whole shebang along the way.
 So I signed up to do a bit of a blitz of a room in the house, the main bedroom.